 I know this isn’t an exciting topic to talk about – but it’s totally necessary.
-In fact, we should be talking more openly about this as it’s a natural occurance in the U.S. economy system.
+In fact, we should be talking more openly about this as it’s a natural occurrence in the U.S. economy.

 Recessions happen and it will be okay.

 Make sure you follow the 7 steps above and prepare for anything ahead of time.
 You can do this!

 Here are 2 articles I recommend reading next:

 Don’t forget to sign up for the free resource library and get exclusive access to free printables & planners related to saving and making money, meal planning, and more!